bekiindrewind/laurens-list/ARCHITECTURE.md

 **Rollback Prevention**: The deployment system uses **unique image tags** (commit hash-based) instead of `latest` to prevent rollbacks:
 - Each deployment gets a unique tag (e.g., `dev-c006ce1`, `prod-c006ce1`)
-- `docker-compose.yml` is permanently updated to use the unique tag
+- **CRITICAL**: `docker-compose.yml` is updated IMMEDIATELY after `git pull` (before build) - this prevents git from reverting the unique tag changes since `docker-compose.yml` is tracked by git
+- If `git reset --hard` happens during build context verification, the unique tag is re-applied to `docker-compose.yml`
+- Always uses `/app/docker-compose.yml` (mounted volume) consistently throughout - this is what Docker Compose reads
 - When containers restart, Docker Compose uses the pinned unique tag, not a mutable `latest` tag
 - Build context verification ensures latest code is used before building
 - `SCRIPT_VERSION` is automatically updated during Docker build using `GIT_COMMIT` build arg